 To win in disc golf, you need to obtain the lowest number of scores or total throws.
 Finishing with one throw under par or one less throw than par is basically what birdie in disc golf means.
 They are hard to get and are celebrated when reached.
 When you finish a par-3 hole with two throws, you’ve made a birdie.
 An eagle, on the other hand, is different.

-Common disc golf slang and terminologies:
+Relevant disc golf slang and terminologies:

 Before we go into some more scoring terms, we should explain some basic terminologies you would use or encounter while playing disc golf.
 It would assist you in understanding this article correctly.
 Below are a few disc golf slangs and jargons.